muratk3n/thirdwave/en/2019/05/geton.md

 a course of action, but the action is shit.
 "Get on with it" - what the fuck does that even mean?
 Byzantine rules, regulations, gazillion different interests pullling to all different directions.
-You cant just "get on with it" dimwit.
+You cant just "get on with it".
+If they could they would have by now.